How to Write a Will in Australia

 Do I need a Will if I have a Power of Attorney?

 Yes.
-A Will and a Power of Attorney are two very different documents used for two different purposes.
+A Will and Power of Attorney are two very different documents used for two different purposes.
 The only similarity is that they both involve appointing one or more people to act on your behalf.

 In the case of a Will, you appoint an Executor (or multiple Executors) to carry out your wishes after you die.
 In the case of a Power of Attorney (or Lasting Power of Attorney), you appoint an Attorney (or multiple Attorneys) to carry out your wishes or make decisions for you while you are alive.
 When you die, the Power of Attorney is no longer valid, and your Will immediately comes into force.